 Segmentation is one of the most important aspects of your Klaviyo account.
 Not only can you get extremely granular with your data, but segmentation happens fast, allowing you to get back to your data-driven marketing.
+That being said, it is important to understand the difference between segments and lists when getting started with Klaviyo.
+In this article, you will learn the difference between the two.

 What is a segment?